cran/ggh4x/README.md

 <!-- badges: end -->

 The ggh4x package is a ggplot2 extension package.
-It provides some utility functions that are don’t entirely fit within the ‘grammar of graphics’ concept —they can be a bit hacky— but can nonetheless be useful in tweaking your ggplots.
-Examples include adjusting the sizes of facets, mapping multiple aesthetics to colours and specififying individual scales for facets.
+It provides some utility functions that don’t entirely fit within the ‘grammar of graphics’ concept —they can be a bit hacky— but can nonetheless be useful in tweaking your ggplots.
+Examples include adjusting the sizes of facets, mapping multiple aesthetics to colours and specifying individual scales for facets.
 Besides this, it is also a small collection of geoms, facets, positions, guides and stats.

 ## Installation